On the theory of Gordan-Noether on homogeneous forms with zero Hessian (Improved version): Introduction

 \section{Introduction}

-In 1852 and 1856, O.\ Hesse wrote two papers in Crelle's Journal Bd.\ 42 and Bd.\ 56 in which he claimed that if the Hessian determinant of a homogeneous polynomial identically vanishes, then a variable can be eliminated by a linear transformation of the variables.
+In 1852 and 1859, O.\ Hesse wrote two papers in Crelle's Journal Bd.\ 42 and Bd.\ 56 in which he claimed that if the Hessian determinant of a homogeneous polynomial identically vanishes, then a variable can be eliminated by a linear transformation of the variables.
 Unfortunately his claim is not true in general.
 In fact Hesse's proof was unconventional and the validity of the proof was questioned from the beginning \cite{GNzzz}.
 Nonetheless it should have been easy to see that Hesse's claim is true for binary forms as well as quadrics.
 In 1875, M.\ Pasch proved that Hesse's claim is true for ternary cubics and quaternary cubics \cite{moritzPasch}.

-In 1876, P.\ Gordan and M.\ Noether \cite{GNzzz} finally established the correct statement which says that if a form has zero Hessian, then one variable can be eliminated by a birational transformation of the variables.
+In 1876, P.\ Gordan and M.\ Noether \cite{GNzzz} finally established the correct statement which says that if a form has zero Hessian, then one variable can be eliminated from the form itself and its partial derivatives simultaneously by way of a birational transformation of the variables.
 Moreover they proved in the same paper that Hesse's claim is true, if the number of variables is at most four, and furthermore they determined all homogeneous polynomials in five variables for which the Hessian determinant identically vanishes.

 The present paper goes beyond the necessity and desire to understand their proof.
 The Hessian of a homogeneous polynomial is essential to the theory of Artinian Gorenstein rings because it is used with higher Hessians to determine the set of the strong Lefschetz elements in a zero-dimensional Gorenstein algebra (\cite{tMjW08zzz}).
 In particular, if the Hessian of a homogeneous polynomial is identically zero, we get a Gorenstein algebra which lacks the strong Lefschetz property.
 To explain this further, let $R=K[x_1, \ldots,x_n]$ be the polynomial ring over a field $K$ of characteristic zero and let $G \in R$ be a homogeneous polynomial.
 In addition let $I \subset R$ be the ideal: